 #1 Co-sleep with baby

 Consider to co-sleep in the initial few months and get a baby cot that you can place right beside your bed.
-This will help parents to get more rest, especially with the frequent nursing during the first few months.
+This will help parents to get more rest, especially with frequent nursing during the first few months.

 #2 Get a Hands-free pump and Nursing Bra

 Invest in a breast pump that directly collects the pumped milk into a cup, allowing you to pump hands-free with your clothes on.
 With these pumps, you can pump and complete other tasks on hand.
-Go for nursing bras that are specially desgined for hands-free pumping.
+Go for nursing bras that are specially designed for hands-free pumping.
 There are also bras that allow mothers to nurse on one breast and pump on the other.
 The fitting of the bra has to be the top priority in order to support the hands-free pumping.

 #3 Store breastmilk in smaller quantities